Gunfire, shootings and panic mar American weekend - NewsBreak

 A man firing a rifle killed shoppers at an Indiana mall’s food court.
 A gunfight at a Houston home killed four people.

-In Las Vegas, the specter of gunfire at the MGM Grand sent the crowded casino into pandemonium, with gamblers flipping over poker tables to shield themselves over a panic that started with a shattered glass door.
+In Las Vegas, the specter of gunfire at the MGM Grand sent the crowded casino into pandemonium over a panic that started with a shattered glass door.

-“I am here trembling,” said Ignacio Molina in a video posted on Twitter, after relative calm returned to the Las Vegas casino.
+As gamblers fled for the exits at the MGM and others ducked behind overturned card tables, professional poker player Daniel Negreanu was trampled in what he called a sad reflection of an anxious America gripped by gun violence.

+“On the surface, other people would look at it and think it was an overreaction,” Negreanu said.
+“But it’s warranted ... because we live in a state of fear now.”

-It was a false alarm, but the weekend’s gun violence left more than a half-dozen dead, including a 12-year-old, two 16-year-olds and an 18-year-old.
+It was a false alarm in Las Vegas, but the weekend’s gun violence left more than a half-dozen dead or wounded, including a 12-year-old, two 16-year-olds and an 18-year-old.

 Fear of shooters has left more people on edge and the shootings — or panic over the fear of them — were just the latest to hit America in 2022 after a school, church, grocery store and a July Fourth parade in Highland Park, Illinois, all become murder scenes in recent months.